Florida has its share of ant species. Some ants are harmful to cats and dogs in Florida.

 Pavement ants, also known as pavement ants or pavement formicine, are tiny black ants that live in the cracks and crevices of sidewalks and driveways.

 They are not too aggressive and will only attack if they feel threatened.
-These types of ants in Florida feed on other insects that live under stones, wood piles, or plants.
+These ants in Florida feed on other insects that live under stones, wood piles, or plants.

 They can be found throughout the state but are more common in central Florida, where there is a lot of concrete.

-The best way to get rid of these ants is to remove any items near the foundation, such as rocks, boards, and tree stumps.
+The best way to eliminate these ants is to remove any items near the foundation, such as rocks, boards, and tree stumps.

 You should also frequently remove trash cans and empty them to prevent food buildup around your home.
 Spraying insecticide can also be effective, but ensure it’s safe for children or pets before using it indoors.